-This deliverable 3.3, playbook comes from Task 3.1 (Immersive experiences in Multi use play spaces) and provides a citizen participation playbook with instructions, protocols and guidelines for designing and implementing the immersive experience1.
+This deliverable 3.7, Place by Design playbook (updated) is the second version of deliverable 3.3, Playbook, which comes from Task 3.1 (Immersive experiences in multi-use playspaces) and provides a citizen participation playbook with instructions, protocols, and guidelines for designing and implementing the immersive experience.

 The outcome will be a playbook for stakeholder engagement to be implemented in Task 3.2 (Business-to-business engagement) and 3.3 (Citizen engagement).
-Ultimate's playbook bring together designers, strategist, developers and the citizens from various backgrounds as a team who can use the ULTIMATE playbook as an engagement tool.
-The playbook is useful in a team setting and aims to integrate knowledge dissemination in ULTIMATE's case studies and lead them on how to start the stakeholder engagement process.
-The playbook will help the case studies and partners start conversations around complex topics that are hard to grasp at first thereby closing the differences and gaps that exist in a multi-stakeholder collaboration practice.
+ULTIMATE's playbook bringing together designers, strategist, developers, and the citizens from various backgrounds as a team who can use the ULTIMATE playbook as an engagement tool.
+The playbook is useful in a team setting and aims to integrate knowledge dissemination in ULTIMATE's case studies and lead stakeholders on how onboard the engagement process.
+The playbook will help the case studies and partners start conversations around complex topics that are hard to grasp at first, thereby closing the differences and gaps that exist in a multi-stakeholder collaboration practice.
+This will make it possible to design and implement the stakeholder engagement for case studies CS2 (NL), CS3 (IT), and CS9 (DK).